 - Click Import or if you want to set a schedule, click Schedule.

 - Review the Import summary to see what entities were newly added or updated, or couldn't be imported (skipped).

 - If you want to review the details of the campaigns and make changes, click View imported campaigns.

-- If you want to sync multiple Google Ads accounts into the same Bing Ads, treat each Ad Words account as a separate import.
+- If you want to sync multiple Google Ads accounts into the same Microsoft Advertising, treat each Ad Words account as a separate import.
 It is recommended that you wait at least a 2-hour time difference between each import to ensure their completion.

 about the key items to check after import.

 BSC best practices

 You can create product groups based on brand, condition or custom labels.
 Each ad group within a shopping campaign will be associated with a single product group.
 This allows you to create highly relevant ads for the items within that ad group.
 When you define the promotional text for an ad group, all ads within that group will use the same text.

 Product groups are used to specify which products from your BMC catalogue should be included in a particular ad group.

 Learn more about how to use product groups.